ianjchadwick/LoRaWildfirePrevention-EC601Project/README.md

 ### Specifications/Requirements and LoRaWAN

-For this proposal, I will be using Califonia as the primary basis for exploratory analysis and cost estimates, primarily because of the avialbility of data, studies and that many of the severe wildfires that have occured within the past decade in the Western United States have occured within the state.
+For this proposal, I will be using Califonia and USD as the primary basis for exploratory analysis and cost estimates, primarily because of the avialbility of data, studies and that many of the severe wildfires that have occured within the past decade in the Western United States have occured within the state.

 In order for this porposal to be feasible, there are several requirements that would need to be met.
 The system and associated devices need:
 1. Low-Cost